 There is no true “end” to an adoption.
 The reality is that adoption is a lifelong journey of navigating the roads of parenthood, answering questions about adoption, and (hopefully) building a relationship with the child’s birth parents.

-For birth parents, post-placement contact allows them to see that their child is happy and well cared for, ensuring them that their adoption decision was for the best and helping them to heal.
+For birth parents of domestic adoptions, post-placement contact allows them to see that their child is happy and well cared for, assuring them that their adoption decision was for the best and helping them to heal.
 An open line of communication with their child’s birth parents allows adoptive parents to ask questions about their medical history should the child become ill.